-More than half the entry-level Cybersecurity jobs request job-seekers to earn a bachelor degree.
-Even in entry level Cybersecurity jobs, one in every four jobs, employers prefer job-seekers to earn a post graduate college degree.
-Often, employers list jobs with required and desired certifications but relatively less than college degrees.
+More than half the entry-level cybersecurity jobs require job seekers to have a bachelor degree.
+Even in entry-level cybersecurity jobs, one in every four job postings has a graduate degree as a preference.
+Often, employers list jobs with reauired and desired certifications, but certification requirements are less frequent than college degree requirements.
 Our results show fewer requirements for college degrees than other sources.
-For example, the Cyberseek.org reports high levels of a bachelor degree or higher requirement for entrylevel cybersecurity jobs such as technicians and specialists (85%), analyst and investigators (93%), incident responder and analysts (94%), and IT auditors (98%) ("Cybersecurity Career Pathway," n.d.).
+For example, the website Cyberseek.org reports high levels of a bachelor degree or higher requirement for entry-level cybersecurity jobs such as technicians and specialists (85%), analyst and investigators (93%), incident responder and analysts (94%), and IT auditors (98%) ("Cybersecurity Career Pathway," n.d.).
 The difference between our results may be in the distinction between what is preferred versus required.

 Also, certification requirements include both business and technical certifications.
-The collected job posts show high demand for business certification like "Information Technology Infrastructure Library ITIL" and "Project Management Professional PMP" as well as high demand for more technical certifications like "Certified Information Systems Security Professional CISSP", "Security +", and "Information Assurance Technical IAT".
+The collected job posts show high demand for business certifications like "Information Technology Infrastructure Library ITIL" and "Project Management Professional PMP" as well as high demand for more technical certifications like "Certified Information Systems Security Professional CISSP", "Security +", and "Information Assurance Technical IAT."
 The CISSP is a popular certification in cybersecurity, and earning the certification requires at least five years of work experience in cybersecurity.
 We would expect the CISSP to also be a popular certification for mid-level and late-stage jobs.